Ayesha Curry on Cooking With Family: ‘It’s Messy But the Memories You Make Are Worth It’

 Healthy-ingesting hacks

 “I like to take an hour on the weekend and prep out lunches.
-I’ll do quinoa, with plenty of protein and greens, and placed them into bins and dad them in the fridge.”
+I’ll do quinoa, with plenty of protein and greens, and place them into bins and dad them in the fridge.”
 She also whips up sheet-pan dinners on busy nights.

-• Favorite consolation meals except for pizza
+• Favorite consolation meals, except for pizza

 • “Greasy-spoon Chinese food.”